Chinese

 Commercial vessels have two layers of compliance requirements for battery systems: product-level certification for the cells themselves, and system-level classification society review.
 The responsible parties are different for each.

+Cell product certification.
 LYP cells hold CE, UL, IEC 62619, UN 38.3, IATF 16949, and ISO 45001 certifications, covering product safety, transport compliance, and manufacturing quality.
 LYP battery systems also carry AXA global insurance coverage, representing an independent insurer's risk assessment of the product's reliability.

+Classification society system review.
 Commercial vessels typically need to satisfy system-level review requirements from classification societies such as DNV, Lloyd's Register, or ABS.
 These reviews assess not just the cells, but the entire battery system's design, installation, protection, and monitoring.

-Winston Battery can provide cell-level technical documentation and test data to support system integrators or shipyards in preparing the materials required for classification society review.
+The distinction between the two layers.
 Cell certification is the manufacturer's responsibility.
 Classification society system review is typically led by the shipyard or system integrator, with the cell supplier providing data support.
 Clarifying this division of responsibility early in the project avoids delays in the review process later.

 Economics in Commercial Operations